-Apart from the grand mountain and lakes that create an extremely beautiful background for the town, Tawang is also famous for the 17th century Tawang Monastery which is the second largest in Asia and also one of the most beautiful.
+Apart from the grand mountain and lakes that create an extremely beautiful background for the town, Tawang is also famous for the 17th-century Tawang Monastery which is the second largest in Asia and also one of the most beautiful.
 The local tribe “Monpa” are well known for their friendly smile and the headgear they wear.

 What to See

-Jaswant Garh - On your way to Tawang, about 14 km before Sela pass and about a couple of hours journey still left to reach Tawang, you will reach Jaswantgarh War Memorial.
-The place is a memorial for the soldiers who fought the 1962 Indo Chinese war.
+Jaswant Garh - On your way to Tawang, about 14 km before Sela-pass and about a couple of hours journey still left to reach Tawang, you will reach Jaswantgarh War Memorial.
+The place is a memorial for the soldiers who fought the 1962 Indo-Chinese war.
 There are a number of crematories of the soldiers and you can see a large number of bunkers as remnants of the war.
 This is a good place to stop over on your way to Tawang and have a cup of "Chai".

-At an altitude of about 13700 ft, this is one of the highest pass in the area (la in the Tibetan language means pass).
+At an altitude of about 13700 ft, this is one of the highest passes in the area (la in the Tibetan language means pass).
 Sela can be reached after a steep ascent and the last mile to the pass is quite treacherous.
-There is a very long ridge that separates Tawang area from the rest of Arunachal.
+There is a very long ridge that separates the Tawang area from the rest of Arunachal.
 Sela is the only pass through which a tourist can reach Tawang.

 There is a lake on the pass offering a beautiful view.
 You may stop over at the tea stall near the lake and take a break provided you are ready to brave the chilly wind blowing through the pass at almost all hours.

 As you move on from Sela pass you will soon get to see Tawang on the mountain in front.
 But to reach Tawang you have to go down to the valley below, cross a small stream and climb the hill on the other side, spending more than 2 hours in the process.
 As you reach the bottom of the hill, you will pass by a small village called Jang.
 From Jang, you take a right turn and drive a couple of km to reach the Nuranang Water Fall.
 It is a large waterfall amongst the beautiful surrounding.
-The site has been used for some hindi movies as well.
+The site has been used for some Hindi movies as well.
 There is a 6-megawatt hydroelectric plant adjacent to the waterfall.